google/distbench/workloads/README.md

 ```

 The `client_server_rpc` is defined as follows, the RPC is done from the client
 to the server.
-The request is defined has having 196B of payload and the
+The request is defined as having 196B of payload and the
 response will cary 256kB.
 ```yaml
   rpc_descriptions {